Pages

 After listening to the various stories about the epilepsy of others, and the families that support them, deciding to pay attention to the fit of my own shoes seems important.
 Then whether I have a mile or only a step to walk, I can be as successful as possible and better able to share what I have learned with anyone who may wish to ask.

-This doesn’t mean that all of those ‘others’ are ignored, but that decisions they may make and actions that they take can be respected.
+This doesn’t mean that all of those ‘others’ are ignored, but that decisions they make and actions they take can be respected.
 The ‘shoes’ they wear will have a different fit than mine."

 “One must know oneself.
 If this does not serve to discover truth,